-The terminate(...) equation or statement (using function syntax) successfully terminates the analysis which was carried out, see also section 8.3.7.
+The terminate(...) equation or statement [using function syntax] successfully terminates the analysis which was carried out, see also section 8.3.7.
 The termination is not immediate at the place where it is defined since not all variable results might be available that are necessary for a successful stop.
 Instead, the termination actually takes place when the current integrator step is successfully finalized or at an event instant after the event handling has been completed before restarting the integration.

 The terminate clause has a string argument indicating the reason for the success.

-[Example: The intention of the terminate clause is to give more complex stopping criteria than a fixed point in time:
+[The intention is to give more complex stopping criteria than a fixed point in time.
+Example: